SEVEN STEPS TO THE REST OF GOD

 The Lord Jesus is here now, reconciling His people to Himself.
 The Judge is here.
 Judgment has begun in the house of God and it has begun with us.

-And if the righteous scarcely be saved [is saved with difficulty], where shall the ungodly and the sinner appear?
+Now “If the righteous one is scarcely [with difficulty] saved, where will the ungodly and the sinner appear?”
 (I Peter 4:18)

 The Christian standards of behavior of our day are not scriptural.
 They are the product of spiritual deception and theological error.